 Shrubs as Ornamental Plants

 Shrubs serve many purposes in your yard, such as borders, privacy screens and backdrops to flower beds.
 However, thanks to their own individual characteristics, they also make gorgeous ornamental plants.
-For example, with their large, fluffy snowball blooms, hydrangeas are very popular for their burst of color from spring through summer.
+For example, with their large, fluffy snowball blooms, bigleaf hydrangeas are very popular for their burst of color from spring through summer.
 As the flowers start to fade, the change in their coloring is ideal for fall decorations and cut-flower arrangements.

-Getting a head start on spring and summer color, the forsythia explodes with vibrant yellow flowers in early spring.
+Getting a head start on spring and summer color, forsythia explodes with vibrant yellow flowers in early spring.
 Once the blooms start to fade, the shrub's dark-green foliage takes over.
 In fact, they are ideal for creating a fast-growing flowering hedge, reaching heights of up to 10 feet.
 To keep color in your garden, camellias bloom in cool weather, so they will add a bright spot as other ornamental plants start to go dormant for the season.

 Grasses as Ornamental Plants

 While not always the first consideration for your garden, grasses as ornamental plants are actually a great addition.
 They are very low maintenance, don't require regular mowing and can add color to your yard.
 As a great example, Japanese blood grass begins the growing season with green blades with red tips but transitions to all-red blades during the season.
-Pampas grass features a full-green base with white, feathery flowers that sprout at the end of long stalks.
+Pampas grass features a full-green base with white or pink feathery flowers that sprout at the end of long stalks.
 These add a soft touch to any garden.

 Liriope, or lily turf, is a shorter ornamental grass that is ideal for borders.
 With purple flowers, it can provide a touch of color while warding off deer and rabbit that like to nibble on your ornamental plants.
 Like pampas grass, Indiangrass has a wide base with soft, plumelike seed heads that look similar to flowers.
-During the growing season, Indiangrass sports blue-green blades, but they take on a deep-orange to purple hue during the fall.
+During the growing season, Indiangrass sports blue-green blades, but it takes on a deep-orange to purple hue during the fall.